JamesNZL/algovision/docs/Scopes/Hardware/Ferrite Beads.md

 ![[Pasted image 20231121191229.png]]

-I see that, if I choose to implement a ferrite bead in my design, I should make sure to fit a DNF zero-ohm jumper across the ferrite bead (and potentially the damping resistor, depending on its magnitude), in case I find that it actually negatively impacts the circuit.
+I see that, if I choose to implement a ferrite bead in my design, I should make sure to fit a DNP zero-ohm jumper across the ferrite bead (and potentially the damping resistor, depending on its magnitude), in case I find that it actually negatively impacts the circuit.
 This will produce a simple first-order $RC$ low-pass filter with a reduced $-20\,\text{dB/dec}$ roll-off, but no risk of resonance.

 ## Implementation